FuzzAnything/Hopper/README.md

 ### Reproduce execution
 Hopper can reproduce the execution of programs at output directories.

 - `hopper-harness` can parse and explain the inputs by Hopper's runtime.
-It wiil print the internal states during execution in detail.
+It will print the internal states during execution in detail.
 ```
 ./bin/hopper-harness ./queue/id_000000
 ```